maglimedia/contoso-real-estate/.ops/ops.md

 We can then merge changes from Microsoft/react-native-windows into our local master branch by running the following commands:

-git fetch origin
+git fetch upstream
-git checkout master
+git checkout main
-git merge origin/master
+git merge origin/main